Yeti’s New Grail-Worthy Cast Iron Pan Will Outlast Generations of Cooking

 Yeti

-The Stainless Steel Lid is lightweight at 1.59 pounds, shatterproof and dishwasher safe, and is the all-around workhorse any cast iron skillet or pan needs to optimize cooking.
+The Stainless Steel Lid is lightweight at 1.59 pounds, shatterproof and dishwasher safe, making it the all-around workhorse any cast iron skillet or pan needs to optimize cooking.

 Availability and pricing

-The Cast Iron Ranch Pan is available now on Yeti’s official website, retailing for $375.
-The price may feel a little steep on first glance, but considering this pan is built to last for generations to come, the price tag starts to make more sense with a little perspective.
+The Cast Iron Ranch Pan is available now on Yeti’s site for $375.
+That price may feel steep, but considering this pan is built to last for generations to come, it starts to make sense.

-If you’d like to add the stainless steel lid (which I would recommend) you can pick one up for $50 on Yeti’s website.
+If you’d like to add the stainless steel lid, which I would recommend, you can pick one up for $50.

 Want to stay up to date on the latest product news and releases?
 Add Gear Patrol as a preferred source to ensure our independent journalism makes it to the top of your Google search results.